ParisaKalaki/OpenStack/README.md

 4. **Anomaly Detection:**

-We train the model and a threshold was determined to detect anomaly.
+We trained the model and a threshold was determined to detect anomalies.

 ## how to use?

-If you have a raw log, first use log parser to make structured data.
+If you have a raw log, first use a log parser to make structured data.
 Run IPLOM_demo_openstack on your data set.
-After this step, Run RPCA-demo on your example.log_structured.csv which obtained from logparser.
+Then, Run RPCA-demo on your example.log_structured.csv which is obtained from logparser.